 - The New Mexico Humanities Council

 - Los Alamos National Laboratory Foundation

 What resources are available to learn more about grants?

-- The State Library has a Foundation Center Collection, which concentrates on funding from private foundations for non-profit organizations.
-The Foundation Directory Online and Foundation Grants to Individuals Online databases are available for use at all research workstations in the State Library.
-Corresponding print Foundation Center directories are augmented with local publications and information on corporate giving, nonprofit management, fund-raising techniques and proposal writing.
-Info is also available on Federal and State grants.
-Much of this is a reference collection, but there are circulating copies of some popular materials.
+- The State Library provides access to the Candid Foundation Information Network resources, which concentrate on funding from private foundations for non-profit organizations.
+The Foundation Directory Online and Foundation Grants to Individuals Online databases are available for use at the State Library.

 How can we seek in-kind contributions?